WangShourenWSR/wangshourenwsr.github.io/_projects/sfai.md

 #### Reward Design
 To make the agent more enjoyable for players, I designed several reward functions aimed at promoting advanced and diverse behaviors.
 This involved:
 Rewarding advanced strategies, e.g. special moves.
 Penalizing repetitive or overly simplistic strategies.
-The reward engineering process played a crucial role in guiding the agent toward learning behaviors that align with human players' preferences.
+The reward design process played a crucial role in guiding the agent toward learning behaviors that align with human players' preferences.

 ## Results
 The results demonstrated significant improvements in the agent’s learning and enjoyability: